JackJack3231/MiniSB-Extruder-Mounts/README.md

 ## Versions

-There are two Versions, a "Standard" and a "Minified" Version.
+There are two visual Versions, a "Standard" and a "Minified" Version.
 The Standard-Version has the upper Logo-Part of the MiniStealthburner in front of the Extruder (like [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA)).
 The Minified Version doesn't have this cover and is more in line with the Bowden-Toolhead or [Mini-AfterSherpa](https://github.com/PrintersForAnts/Mini-AfterSherpa).

+### Rapido HF and Dragon UHF

+Additionally there are longer cowlings and hotend mounts to allow you to use a Rapido HF or a Dragon UHF.
+These versions can be found in the "High_Flow"-Folders of each extruder. **Remember that this will reduce a bit of the usable z height, so update your firmware configuration.**

+### Klicky and KlickyNG

+Also for Klicky-Users there are cowlings with the probe carrier part for both "normal" Klicky and KlickyNG.

 ### One Fits Most Version a.k.a Swiss Cheese

 There is a [Version](/Extruder_Mounts/_OneFitsMost/) that aims to support as many extruders as possible, while needing as few printed parts as possible.
 Dubbed swiss cheese.

 ## Strain-Relief and Spacers

-Also included are Strain-Reliefs (quickly and crappily thrown together) and Mounting Plates for the [Umbilical-PCB by Timmit](https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical).
+Also included are Strain-Reliefs (quickly and crappily thrown together), Mounting Plates for the [Umbilical-PCB by Timmit](https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical) and mounting plates for CAN-Toolhead boards based on [@KayosMaker/CANboard_Mounts](https://github.com/KayosMaker/CANboard_Mounts). **If you use a PCB Toolhead board please double check, that the screws on the mounting plate don't short anything!**

 The needed Spacers (Size according to CAD) are also included, both in the standard round shape and a octagon version inspired by [KayosMaker](https://github.com/KayosMaker/CANboard_Mounts).
 The Octagon Spacers are the preferred version, because these don't rely on layer-adhesion for their strength and can be printed lying down instead.
 Also note that depending on which motor you have on your extruder the Spacer-Length can change because Moons-Motors have a thicker Mounting-Flange (2.5mm) compared to LDO (2mm).
 Keep in mind, when installing the Heatsets into the spacers they can get squished, so the alignment is not 100% correct anymore.
 If you have issues with this try using longer spacers.